 Typically, the procurement exercise to appoint an AUGE is around 12 months.
 Based on this, the CDSP would start the procurement in around May 2024.
 This Modification negates the need to commence that procurement exercise until the outcome of Modification 0868 is known and the requirements and scope are confirmed.

-Considering the Modification process, a decision will be required in August 2024 (or as close to this as possible), to still provide the CDSP enough time to appoint an AUGE from May 2025 if this Modification is rejected, whilst allowing the flexibility to develop the existing process without potential regret spend.
+Considering the Modification process, a decision will be required no later than 31 August 2024, to provide the CDSP enough time to appoint an AUGE from May 2025 if this Modification is rejected, whilst allowing the flexibility to develop the existing process without potential regret spend.

 Workgroup Assessment